mikewongtkd/freescoretkd/trunk/backend/raspberry-pi/rpi3/README.md

 		netmask 255.255.255.0
 		network 192.168.88.0
 		broadcast 192.168.88.255
+	auto eth0

+**Switching back to Update Mode**

+If you want to use `apt-get` and/or `git` to get the latest FreeScore code, you'll need to switch `eth0` back to DHCP.
+To do so, comment-out the static IP lines above, and uncomment the DHCP-on-boot lines.

 Enforce DHCP Client service to use a static IP

+Edit `/etc/dhcpcd.conf`

 	interface eth0
 	static ip_address=192.168.88.1
 	static domain_name_servers=192.168.88.1

+Edit `/etc/dnsmasq.conf`

+	interface=eth0
+	listen-address=192.168.88.1
+	no-dhcp-interface=eth0

 **Configuring the Router**

 Please read the manufacturer's instructions on how to configure the wifi router as an access point.
 Use the SSID `freescore` and constrain the DHCP range to match that in the `/etc/dnsmasq.conf` as shown above.
 Disable the guest network, if the router provides a guest network.